Flaviolsantos/NFS-Configuration-Ubuntu/README.md

 ▶️ **Server**

-◽First step do make its to update and upgrade your machine ➡️ `apt update && aptupgrade `
+◽First step do make its to update and upgrade your machine ➡️ `apt update && apt upgrade `

 ◽Install the NFS `apt install nfs-kernel-server`